Backpacking Gear Guide: All the Gear Essentials You Need for a Backpacking Trip

 Sleeping Bag or Quilt

 Choosing a sleeping bag or quilt depends on what you are looking for in regards to warmth rating, style (bag vs. quilt), and fill material (down vs. synthetic).
 I personally opt for a down sleeping quilt for backpacking, which is basically a sleeping bag without a back or hood.
 Why a quilt instead of a bag?
 Because when you sleep in a down sleeping bag, the back of the bag is fully compressed from you laying on it and the compressed down is not insulating, thus it might as well not be there so you can save some weight.
 Instead, for insulation on the bottom you use your sleeping pad.
-I recommend reading this for a better explanation: Why Backpacking Quilts Are Better Than Sleeping Bags.
+Check out my blog post Ultimate Sleeping Quilt Guide: Why I Use a Quilt Instead of a Sleeping Bag for 3-Season Backpacking for more information about quilts and why I prefer using them over sleeping bags.

 I typically use a 20°F or 30°F rated quilt for 3-season backpacking depending on the weather.
-For a budget, high-quality, ultralight quilt, I recommend the Hammock Gear Economy Burrow Quilt (custom quilts / in-stock quilts).
-I have a 30°F Economy Burrow with the following specifications: short length (since I'm 5'4"), wide width (recommended for when sleeping on the ground), and sewn foot-box style (some people prefer the zipper style to have a more “blanket” like quilt).
-If you want to cut down on weight by a few more ounces, I also highly recommend the Hammock Gear Premium Burrow (I have a 20°F rated one), which I took with me on the John Muir Trail, Pacific Crest Trail, and Arizona Trail.
-What is the difference between the Economy and Premium Burrows?
-Check out this article: Econ vs Premium.
+For a budget, high-quality, ultralight quilt, I recommend the Hammock Gear Burrow Quilt (custom quilts / in-stock quilts).
+I have a 30°F Burrow with the following specifications: short length (since I'm 5'4"), wide width (recommended for when sleeping on the ground), and sewn foot-box style (some people prefer the zipper style to have a more “blanket” like quilt).
+I used a Hammock Gear 20F Burrow on the John Muir Trail, Pacific Crest Trail, Arizona Trail, and Continental Divide Trail.
 If you’ll be sleeping in some colder temperatures, you can also bring along a down hood to insulate your head.

 If I still haven’t convinced you to try a quilt instead of a sleeping bag, the REI Co-op Magma Sleeping Bag is a good option for backpacking and it comes in either a 16°F (Women’s / Men’s) or 30°F (Women’s / Men’s) temperature rating.